centreon/centreon-documentation/versioned_docs/version-22.10/connect/loginpwd.md

 ### Password expiration policy

-Configure when passwords will expire:
+Configure when passwords will expire.
+For security reasons, this feature can not be disabled except for specific cases described below.
+Attempting to set the password to expire after 0 Months and 0 days will result in an error message.

 - **Password expires after**: Once the password expires, the user will be redirected to a [dedicated page](../getting-started/interface.md#reset-your-password-when-expired) to update their password.